The first mentoring session with a new Product Manager

 In the office's kitchen, making myself a cup of coffee, when the new super-excited Product Manager on his first day on the job, approaches.
 He is asking for my advise.
 What should I start with?
 There is so much to teach a new PM...

-My first session would be about the work environment and focus on these three important elements - Listen, Decide, Improve.
+My first advise session would be focus on these three important elements - Listen, Decide, Improve.

 Listen - If you are part of the Product team then you must be a "team player" and that means you work closely with many parties.
 You are in a relationship, for all that it means...
 The first rule of any relationship - know how to listen.
 If you won't listen, you won't be listened to and if you don't listen, you cannot learn and improve.